Information about TOEFL and IELTS

 If you decide to study abroad, and if the language used at your exchange university is English, then there is a good chance that you will have to take either the TOEFL or IELTS to prove that your English is good enough.
 Please contact your chosen university to find out if they require an English test and the pass score they request.

 TOEFL stands for Test of English as a Foreign Language, and is a US-based test designed to measure people's skill in reading, listening, speaking and writing English in university situations.
 IELTS stands for International English Language Testing System and is the British counterpart of the TOEFL.
-Most North American universities require foreign students to take the TOEFL when they apply for admission, but now over 1,000 US universities and professional bodies accept IELTS scores as well.
-Universities in other countries may also require you to take one of the two tests.
+Most North American universities require foreign students to take the TOEFL when they apply for admission, but now many universities and professional bodies accept IELTS scores as well.
+Universities in other countries may require you to take one of the two tests.

 What score do I need?

 The IELTS and TOEFL are not tests that you can pass or fail; they are instruments that measure your skill in English and give you a score that represents a level of competence.
-The university to which you want to apply will probably require you to achieve a minimum score on the test.
+The university to which you want to apply will probably require you to achieve a minimum test score.
 The level required depends on the field of study.
 An IELTS score of 6.5 (or TOEFL 92) may be good enough for a student in the natural sciences, but a law student will probably be required to get a higher score.
 Only the university you want to apply to can tell you what score is required.

 TOEFL exam preparation at the University of Bern